Overseas visitors who need healthcare while in the United Kingdom may not be entitled to free healthcare from the National Health Service.

 Frequently Asked Questions (FAQ)

-The NHS is a state-funded organisation which provides free hospital treatment to people who are legally living in the UK on a permanent basis.
+The NHS is a state-funded healthcare system which provides free hospital treatment to people who are legally living in the UK on a permanent basis.
 If you are not ordinarily resident in the UK, you may have to pay for your hospital treatment, even if you have a British passport, or have paid National Insurance contributions and taxes in this country in the past.

 In order to receive free hospital treatment, you will need to provide evidence that you are legally living within the UK.
-All patients admitted to this hospital, whatever their nationality and living status, may be required to provide correct information when registering their details.
+All patients admitted to this hospital, whatever their nationality and living status, may be required to provide appropriate information when registering their details.
 If you are living in the UK on a settled basis then you should be prepared to provide evidence.
 Examples of acceptable documents can be found below.

 - If you are visiting the UK and you normally live in a country that has a bilateral healthcare agreement with the UK, you might be entitled to free healthcare if you become unwell during your visit to the UK.